Welcome to Curaçao

 May a service provider make a copy of your ID?

-Yes, the service provider may do this; in fact, he is required by law to do so.
+Identify and verify Yes, the service provider may do this; in fact, he is required by law to do so.
 Under the LID, if he provides certain services, he must, among other things, conduct a client screening process.
 An important part of this is that the service provider must know who he is dealing with.
 He is obliged to establish your identity and verify it with the help of a valid and original proof of identity.
 A copy is not sufficient; the service provider may not accept an expired ID either.
 If you live or reside abroad, the service provider will ask you for additional documents, such as a certified copy of your ID and a certified extract from the Civil Registry of your place of residence or stay.

 Legal entity; identifying and verifying UBOs